khanhicetea/today-i-learned/python/Do-not-use-mutable-objects-as-default-parameters.md

 [100, 105]
 ```

-So default parameters in Python is shared between function calls if it isn't passed from caller.
-So be careful because shared mutable object can affected your logic between function calls, where MAGIC was born !
+So default parameters in Python are shared between function calls if it isn't passed from caller.
+So be careful because shared mutable object can affect your logic between function calls, where MAGIC was born !

-One safe way to archieve the goal, use `None` as replacement like this
+One safe way to achieve the goal, use `None` as replacement like this

 ```python
 def append_if_multiple_of_five(number, magical_list=None):